techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ```
 string LoadTextFileFromTheme(string path)
 UnityEngine.Texture2D LoadTextureFromTheme(string path)
+UnityEngine.UIElements.VectorImage LoadSvgFromTheme(string path)
 FmodSoundWrap LoadAudioFromTheme(string path)
 UnityEngine.TextCore.Text.FontAsset LoadFontFromTheme(string path)
+UnityEngine.Material LoadMaterialFromTheme(string path)
 ```

-Loads a text file / texture / sound / font from the theme, respectively.
+Loads a text file / texture / SVG / sound / font / material from the theme, respectively.
 These methods are synchronous and return the resource immediately.
 The `path` argument should begin with `Assets/UI/`.
 On error, these methods return `nil`.

+An SVG is a vector image format.
+Once loaded, you can set it as a `VisualElementWrap`'s background via its `backgroundSvg` property.

+In my experience, when applying a material loaded with `LoadMaterialFromTheme` to a visual element, Unity will print a warning saying the material is not compatible with UI Toolkit, and the visual element will appear pink.
+I have yet to figure out why this happens, but decided to leave in this API anyway, in case someone else figures it out.

 ```
 void LoadVideoFromTheme(string path, function callback)